 Participants were told that there may be an additional fee for paying with debit card, credit card, Android Pay and Apple Pay.
 They were then asked to answer the same question to see if their desired payment choices had changed.
 This time around, 24.6% of participants said they would like to pay using a debit or credit card and 19.7% said they would like to pay using their OnYourWay card.
 Additionally, 14.8% said they would like to pay using Android Pay and another 13.1% said they would like to pay using Apple Pay.
-14.8% said they would like to pay using cash.
+14.8% said they would like to pay using the mobile app and 8.2% said they would like to pay using cash.
 The remaining 4.9% said they would like to pay using another method of payment.